Chicago Gun Violence Escalates, 1 Dead & 17 Wounded In Less Than 24 Hours

-Chicago faced down a night of deadly shooting sprees yesterday as gun violence erupted all over the “windy city”, claiming the life of one victim and seriously injuring at least seventeen others.
-According to Fox 32 Chicago, a local news affiliate, these incidents all occurred within a small twenty-four hour time frame.
+Chicago faced a night of deadly shooting sprees yesterday as gun violence erupted all over the windy city, claiming the life of one victim and seriously injuring at least 17 others.
+According to Fox 32 Chicago, a local news affiliate, these incidents all occurred within a small 24-hour time frame.

-The fatal casualty was a man who was shot in the West Englewood neighborhood in south side Chicago.
-At or around 8 pm local time, 26-year-old Matthew Hudson was discovered on a sidewalk with a prominent gunshot wound to the back in the 2300 block of West 72nd according to local authorities.
+The fatal casualty was a man who was shot in the West Englewood neighborhood in southside Chicago.
+At or around 8 p.m. local time, 26-year-old Matthew Hudson was discovered on a sidewalk with a prominent gunshot wound to the back in the 2300 block of West 72nd, according to local authorities.

 Though he was alive when discovered, he later expired after being transported to Christ Medical Center in Oak Lawn.
 His official place of residence was located several blocks away in the neighborhood of Ashburn.
 Detectives are conducting a homicide investigation into the matter.

-A trio of men were shot and a fourth was physically assaulted at what was described by those present as a peace picnic, the Chicago Tribune reports.
+A trio of men was shot and a fourth was physically assaulted at what was described by those present as a peace picnic, the Chicago Tribune reports.
 The picnic was underway at the Near North Side’s Seward Park and was a back-to-school event for the local members of the community.

 A 3-year-old boy was wounded in a shooting on Chicago's South Side last night.
 He is among at least 91 children 15 and younger who have been shot in the city this year. https://t.co/lJjLAKxhcO pic.twitter.com/glEi1PRRsK